LiviuLvu/weather-app-simpleweather/README.md

 Modified layout to be mobile friendly
 Added:
 * Search field for location
+* Switch between Celsius / Fahrenheit
-* Placeholder data until the real data is loaded (loading lasts a few miliseconds if geodata is allowed).
+* Placeholder data until the real data is loaded (prevents layout wild oscillation).
 * Error message when user input does not match any location

-To do:
-* Show location current time
-* Switch from Celsius to Farenheit